Movements for the annexation of Canada to the United States: 1840s and 1850s

-In Montreal at midcentury, with little immigration and complaints that the repeal of the Corn Laws had cut the region off from its British trade links, a small but organized group supported integrating the colonies into the United States.
+In midcentury Montreal, with little immigration and complaints that the repeal of the Corn Laws had cut the region off from its British trade links, a small but organized group supported integrating the colonies into the United States.
 The leading organization advocating merger was the Annexation Association, founded in 1849 by an alliance of French Canadian nationalists and Anglophone businessmen in Montreal who had a common interest in the republic.
-Many of its members, including Louis-Joseph Papineau, were participants in the 1837-38 rebellions.
+Many of its members, including Louis-Joseph Papineau, were participants in the 1837–38 rebellions.

 The Montreal Annexation Manifesto was published in 1849.
-It was hoped a merger with the United States would give Canada markets for its goods, ensure national security, and provide the finances to develop the west.
-A half measure was the Canadian–American Reciprocity Treaty of 1854 that linked the two areas economically.
+It was hoped a merger with the United States would give Canada markets for its goods, ensure national security, and provide the finances to develop the West.
+A half measure was the Canadian–American Reciprocity Treaty of 1854 that linked the two countries economically.
 However, the movement died out in 1854.
 Annexation was never a very popular choice.
 Many Canadians were loyal to the Crown and Great Britain, especially the descendants of the United Empire Loyalists.
 French Canadians worried about being an even smaller minority in a larger union, and were concerned about American anti-Catholicism.
-The American Civil War, further, convinced many Canadians that the American experiment was a failure.